How do we measure collision impacts risk for birds and bats at wind energy facilities?

 - Bat fatalities peak in the northern U.S. during late summer and early fall.
 Several studies in the northern U.S. have shown a peak in the incidence of bat fatalities in late summer and early fall, coinciding with the migration season of tree bats.

-- Landscape and topography features may influence the abundance and risk-related behavior of large raptors around turbines.
+- Landscape and topographic features may influence the abundance and risk-related behavior of large raptors around turbines.
 Large raptors are known to take advantage of wind currents created by ridge tops, upwind sides of slopes, and canyons that are favorable for local and migratory movements.

 - Some bat species may be attracted to wind turbines.
 It has been hypothesized that the relatively high number of bat fatalities that have been observed for some species and locations may be explained by attraction to wind turbines or wind facilities.
 Several factors that might attract bats have been proposed, including the sounds produced by turbines, a concentration of insects near turbines, and bat mating behavior.
 However, definitive tests of these hypotheses are still needed.